tharinedirisinghe/tharinedirisinghe/README.md

-- 🌱 I’m currently reading BSc(Hons) in IT at University of Moratuwa, Sri Lanka
+- 🌱 I’m currently reading for Bachelor degree (Honors) in Information Technology at University of Moratuwa, Sri Lanka
-- 📫 You can reach me on LinkedIn, Instagram, Facebook
+- 📫 You can reach me anytime through my socials!

 <!---
 tharinedirisinghe/tharinedirisinghe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.